-TV-ANYTIME PHASE-1 KEY BUSINESS AXMEDIS application models MODELS 17 "Cache-based distribution on iTV" application model "Cache-based personalised content distribution" application model A PDR can capture and play back content. yes - The PDR can offer live pause.
-Streaming is not supported by the application model. - A PDR has an on-screen menu of content already captured. yes - The PDR system provides a schedule so a viewer can choose content to record from it. yes - A PDR can enable new content to be captured and replaced or be added alongside old content on the PDR. yes - The PDR allows users to select for capture, single or multiple episodes of a series or other program groupings. - yes The PDR allows the management of items 'cued' for capture. yes -
+TV-ANYTIME PHASE-1 KEY BUSINESS MODELS 17 AXMEDIS application models "Cache-based distribution on iTV" application model "Cache-based personalised content distribution" application model A PDR can capture and play back content. yes - The PDR can offer live pause.
+Streaming is not supported by the application model. - A PDR has an on-screen menu of content already captured. yes - The PDR system provides a schedule so a viewer can choose content to record from it. yes - A PDR can enable new content to be captured and replaced or be added alongside old content on the yes -